acorney/taking20-mm-roll20/README.md

 ## SUMMARY
-These macros are based on the work done by Taking20 and their GM Cody to build a "monster manual" using NPCs and templates into Roll20.
+These updated macros are based on the work done by Taking20 and their GM Cody to build a "monster manual" using NPCs and templates into Roll20.
 This speeds up gameplay and makes running NPCs much smoother for GMs.

 ## BACKGROUND
 These macros were originally published in 2016 on YouTube: